-The h-Index is a different type of measure assigned to an author rather than a particular paper or work.
+The h-Index is a different type of measure which is assigned to an author rather than a particular paper or work.
 This is a more recent measure developed in 2005 by Dr Jorge Hirsch, a physicist at the University of California.

 It’s commonly accepted that the h-Index varies for different research disciplines, purely because of the different publishing patterns of the disciplines.